 - Needs soaking to soften

-Bottom line: Soap Commander is a big reason why artisan soaps are awesome.
-You need to spend a little bit of time to pre-soak this but the results will be worth it because it provides great protection and post shave.
-You’ll get the best deal when you buy this direct from their website.
+Bottom line: Soap Commander is a big reason why artisan soaps are fantastic.
+You need to spend a little bit of time to pre-soak this, but the results will be worth it because it provides excellent protection and post-shave.
+You’ll get the best deal when you buy this directly from their website.

 I’ve read that Amanda is a true artisan in every sense of the word.
-Being a chemist is a big plus because soap making require a lot of knowledge in chemistry.
+Being a chemist is a big plus because soap making requires a lot of knowledge in chemistry.

-The Set Sail Scent combines lavender, cedar wood, rosemary and mint so it’ll have a minty scent with herb mixed in.
-Other scents include “Into the Forest Tallow”, “Barber Shoppe Tallow”, “Fougère Vegan”, “Pumpkin Lager Tallow” and much more.
+The Set Sail Scent combines lavender, cedarwood, rosemary, and mint, so it’ll have a minty smell with herb mixed in.
+Other scents include “Into the Forest Tallow,” “Barber Shoppe Tallow,” “Fougère Vegan,” “Pumpkin Lager Tallow,” and much more.

-This is a soft soap (or a croap) so it’ll be very easy to load.
+This is a soft soap (or a croap), so it’ll be effortless to load.
 It won’t take a lot of time to create a rich lather.

-Slickness is great as well as moisturization – things you’d expect from a great artisan brand.
+Slickness is excellent as well as moisturization – things you’d expect from a superb artisan brand.